rohanbjkr/synthetic_panel/README.md

 # synthetic_panel

 A Python package to estimate poverty transition shares using synthetic panel methodology with bootstrapping.
+This package is in the development phase.
+The `log_transform=True` is providing anamolous results.
+Likewise, `pline_round1_col=None` requires poveety line or cut-off variable to be named `pline_7`.
+These two issues will be corrected in the revised version.

 ---